Face B

 All these initiatives tell us one thing: the Cité Modèle is marked by a strong identity, which exists and is passed on thanks to the individuals who make it up.

-A city and its inhabitants to tell a new story.
+Residents and a city coming together to tell a new story.

 Des Blocs workshops